kakshay21/AWS/README.md

 aws --version
 ```

-In case you have any trouble follow [this instruction](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
+In case you have any trouble, then follow [this instruction](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

 ## STEP 2
 ### Configure aws